muhammadayan1208/freeCodeCamp-responsive-web-designs/Assignment-8/README.md

 - Project-8 of making Accessibility Quiz from FCC (FreeCodeCamp).
+Solving this quiz is a good practice to improve html and css skills.